Ruminations on TV Shows, Comics, And Music

 There Is No Greater Enemy Than One's Own Fears

-We've spent a whole season away from TNG (except for pesky Worf, who can't stay away from Deep Space Nine), so it's fun to see them in action again.
+It's fun to see them in action again (aside from Worf who just won't leave Deep Space Nine).
+Especially without the baggage of the TOS cast.
 In what's easily the best TNG movie, the crew follows the Borg into Earth's past, where everyone's favorite assimilators (unless you're a Cyberman fan) attempt to keep Earth's first contact with Vulcans from taking place.

 What could possibly frighten The Borg?
 Why, a mostly terrible new alien race from another dimension who The Borg just can't seem to assimilate.
 This new enemy is such a threat that The Borg and the crew of Voyager must team up to stop them.